akvilary/sqlconstructor/README.md

     f"and brand_id = {SqlVal(1)}",
 )
 ```
+### SqlContainer
+SqlContainer inherits all vars of another SqlContainer if it provided as argument in construction (in release >= 1.1.8).
+You could add inline wrap if you provide 'multiline=False' argument in 'wrap' method (in release >= 1.1.8).
+Multiline type of wrapping is default.

 ### SqlWrap
 It is possible wrap any str or string convertible object by SqlWrap (in release >= 1.1.1).
 SqlWrap also could operate & or | as SqlFilter (in release >= 1.1.4).
 SqlWrap is subclass of SqlContainer (in release >= 1.1.8).
-If you provide SqlContainer as 'text' argument then it inherits all vars.
+SqlWrap has inline and multiline methods (in release >= 1.1.8).
+It only change type of wrapping and do not make whole text in one line (or in multi lines).
 ```python
 from sqlconstructor import SqlFilter, SqlWrap result = str(SqlWrap(SqlFilter(a=1) & SqlFilter(b=2)))